BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

 I know it may be frustrating for you to move from python to bash.
 If you want to inspect your file names in your directory, you can use the following commands.
 Just note it will return them as a list, but it will still allow you to see what is there.

 ```python
 import os
 os.listdir()
 ```
+You should now see a file named "sars_cov_2_proteome.fasta".

 Now, here is where the magic happens.
+We now have extracted all the protein sequences of a given reading frame length in the SARS-COV-2 genome.
+Cool!

 Here is a script to
 ```python
 import csv